beeblebrox3/caster/README.md

     // string up to 60 characters
     'a' => 'string:60',

-    // will cast to float and then round with precision of two and specifying the mode in which rounding occurs
+    // will cast to float and then round with precision of two specifying the mode in which rounding occurs
     // (see https://php.net/round for details)
     'b' => 'float:2,' .
 PHP_ROUND_HALF_DOWN,
 ];